holoviz-topics/neuro/README.md

-# Examples of Interactive Neural Data Science with the HoloViz+Bokeh Stack
+# Examples of neuroscience data visualization with the HoloViz+Bokeh stack